siberianfox/g2wiki/Alarm-Processing.md

   - Stop spindle or other actuator (extruder, laser, torch…)
   - No change to coolant output
   - Motor power timeouts activate based on motor power settings – e.g. only-when-moving or in-cycle
-  - Flush the planner queue
+  - Flush the planner queue of any remaining moves
-  - Drain the serial queues: Read and reject motion and SET commands (See CLEAR command).
+  - Drain the serial queues: Reject any motion commands and parameter setting commands.
   - Generate exception report for SOFT_LIMIT w/line number of the limit (if Gcode has line numbers)
   - Transition to PROGRAM_END state on receipt of CLEAR command

 - **Limit Switch Hit**: A limit switch has been hit.
-The input has been configured so that hitting that limit switch on that axis is unrecoverable, as position information will have been lost.
+Depending on the action settings, machine type, velocities, switches and other factors the position may or may not be preserved.
 The desired behavior is:
-  - Transition to HARD_ALARM state (from RUN)
+  - Transition to ALARM state (from RUN)
-  - Stop movement without preserving position (STOP_STEPPING)
+  - Stop movement with our without preserving position (STOP, FAST_STOP, HALT)
-    - Do not perform this action already in feedhold
+    - Do not perform this action already started a feedhold
   - Stop spindle or other actuator (extruder, laser, torch…)
   - No change to coolant output
   - Motor power timeouts activate based on motor power settings – i.e. no longer moving or in cycle
-  - Flush the planner queue
+  - Flush the planner queue of any remaining moves
   - Drain the serial queues: Read and reject motion and SET commands (See CLEAR command).
   - Mark the limit axis as UNHOMED and mark the machine as UNHOMED
   - Generate exception report for LIMIT HIT, and indicate which input was tripped
   - Transition to PROGRAM_END state on receipt of CLEAR command
-  - Accept LIMIT_OVERRIDE to disable limits before moving machine off limit switch
+  - Accept {lim:0} (LIMIT_OVERRIDE) to disable limits before moving machine off limit switch
-  - Host should remove LIMIT_OVERRIDE before the next cycle
+  - Host should reset {lim:1} before the next cycle

 - **Interlock Hold**: An interlock condition has been detected on an input.
 Interlocks should allow jobs to resume once the interlock condition has been removed.
 The desired behavior is:
   - Transition to INTERLOCK state (from RUN)
-  - Stop movement with rapid deceleration while preserving position (HALT into feedhold)
+  - Stop movement with rapid deceleration while preserving position (HALT)
     - If already in feedhold do not execute the HALT
   - Stop spindle or other actuator (extruder, laser, torch…)
   - No change to coolant output
   - Motor power timeouts activate based on motor power settings – i.e. no longer moving or in cycle
     - Q: Or do we want them to stay energized indefinitely?
   - Generate exception report for entering INTERLOCK condition w/the interlock input number
-  - Wait for interlock condition to be cleared by the input.
+  - Wait for interlock condition to be cleared by the input
   - Generate exception report for exiting INTERLOCK condition w/the interlock input number
   - Restore spindle to prior state, with delay dwell of N seconds (settable)
   - Resume motion by resuming from feedhold (CYCLE_START)
-    - ...unless the board was already in feedhold at the time of INTERLOCK
+    - ...unless already in feedhold at the time of INTERLOCK

-- **Emergency Shutdown**: Emergency shutdown is the controller’s reaction to an EStop being activated.
-Note that Estop is NOT a controller function, it is an external condition that must remove power and/or brake all moving parts, including axes, spindles, etc. This occurs outside of the controller’s domain.
-The Emergency Shutdown input is used to tell the controller that this condition has occurred, and for it to take appropriate steps on its own.
+- **Emergency Shutdown**: Emergency shutdown is the controller’s reaction to an external Emergency Stop (EStop) being activated.
+Note that Estop is NOT a controller function, it is an external condition that must remove power and/or brake all moving parts, including axes, spindles, etc. This occurs outside of the controller’s domain, as Estop needs to function even if the controller has malfunctioned.
+The Emergency Shutdown input is used to tell the controller that an Estop condition has occurred, and for it to take appropriate steps on its own.
 Emergency Shutdown is not recoverable.
 The desired behavior is:
   - Transition to SHUTDOWN state (from RUN)
-  - Stop movement with deceleration without preserving position (STOP_STEPPING)
+  - Stop movement immediately without preserving position (HALT)
   - Stop spindle or other actuator (extruder, laser, torch…)
   - Stop coolant output
   - Disable motor power (no timeout)